-Although Stevens lost by a fall at 115 pounds and Ransom by a decision at 135 pounds, the Teachers College team beat Cornell 16-8.
+Although Stevens lost by a fall at 115 pounds and Ransom by a decision at 135 pounds, the Teachers College team beat Cornell, 16-8.
 The outcome of the meet rested on the results of the final match.
-Before Fay in the 175 pound class wrestled, the score was 11-8 Teachers College.
-If the Cornell wrestler had won the match by a decision, which was 3 points, he would have tied the game.
-Winning with a 5 point fall would have given Cornell the meet!
+Before Fay in the 175 pound class wrestled, the score was 11-8 in favor of the Teachers College.
+If the Cornell wrestler had won the match by a decision, which was three points, he would have tied the meet.
+Winning with a 5 point fall would have given Cornell the meet victory!

 The wrestling program expanded at the Teachers College the following season.
-Two one-hour wrestling classes were now held daily which served as workout times for the wrestlers.
+Two one-hour wrestling classes were held daily, which served as workout times for the wrestlers.
 A new wrestling mat was also ordered for its new team.

-Although only one letterman returned that season, the team still went on to capture the Iowa Conference Championship.
+Although only one letterman returned in 1925, the team still went on to capture the Iowa Conference Championship.
 Captain of the team, H.G.
-Croy (see photo to the right), led his team to four victories against Ellsworth (12-0), Des Moines University (18-5), Parsons (35-0), and Simpson (11-9).
-The Teachers College only lost to Cornell 9-11.
+Croy (see photo to the right), led his team to victories against Ellsworth (12-0), Des Moines University (18-5), Parsons (35-0), and Simpson (11-9).
+The Teachers College lost only to Cornell, 11-9.
 At the end of the season, letters were awarded to White, Strayer, Andrews, Grochowski, Croy, Orr, and Anderson.

-Forty men tried out for the wrestling team that year, including five returning lettermen.
-This season was notable because the first interstate meet was held and for the second time, the Teachers College wrestlers won the Iowa Conference title.
+Forty men tried out for the wrestling team in 1926, including five returning lettermen.
+This season was notable because the first interstate meet was held, and for the second time, Teachers College wrestlers won the Iowa Conference title.

 1926 Season Record - (2-1)